MARKANTONY04/project3_django/README.md

 Due to time constraints, there is a certain 'could-have' priority level features in the user stories section that was unable to be implemented into the project.
 Though unfortunate, this is not a significant issue as the priority and usefulness of these features was low and the website is still fully functioning and finished without them.

-As the time is now over to work on this project, I would have liked to implement a review page with user authentication but unfortunately I ran out of time focusing on other areas of the project and had to leave it out as a result.
+As the time is now over to work on this project, I would have liked to implement a review page but unfortunately I ran out of time focusing on other areas of the project and had to leave it out as a result.
 It is a shame as the feature is almost complete as you can see in the reservation app (views.py), this will be something to come back to and finish.

 Ideally, this would have been a great addition to the site, enhancing its usability even further.
 However, the lack of these features do not detract anything from the site as the purpose of this site is to display the Barney's Bistro and allow users to make a booking, therefore it’s purpose overall is fully met.

+You may notice a env.py file with sensitive data that looks accessible on github.
+Please be assured this is false and the updated env.py file containing the updated sensitive database, cloudinary etc information has been updated and not pushed to github.
+This new/updated information is completely hidden to all others, while the env.py file contents are irrelevant.

 ## 3. Technologies Used